The Service completed this plan

 719 / 256 5527

-REFUGE WEB SITES
+REFUGE WEB SITE

 The conceptual management plan gives local landowners, neighboring governmental agencies, and the public a general understanding of the anticipated management approach for the Baca National Wildlife Refuge over the next 3–5 years.
 This includes how the Service will manage wildlife and their habitats, visitor services, and facilities, along with how we will coordinate with other agencies.
 Planning for a comprehensive conservation plan, a 15-year guiding document, is scheduled to start in 2011.